VerKnowSys/sofin/README.markdown

     or
     `rm -r /Users/USER/Apps/AppName`

+* Give me "PATH" for all applications installed system wide (explained in pitfalls):
+    `sofin getshellpath`

+* Give me "PATH" for all applications of user "dmilith" (explained in pitfalls):
+    `sofin getshellpath dmilith`

+* Give me "LD_LIBRARY_PATH" for all applications of user "dmilith" (explained in pitfalls):
+    `sofin getshellld dmilith`

 ## Pitfalls/ Limitations:
+* Sofin requires to be installed or symlinked to system default PATH location (/bin:/usr/bin or similar)
-* Because every software bundle has own root dir, no ld information is provided by default by system, so software which uses shared libraries will require to set "LD_LIBRARY_PATH" for ld linker.
+* Because every software bundle has own root dir, no ld information about libraries is provided by default by system, so software which uses shared libraries will require to have "LD_LIBRARY_PATH" set for linker.
-  To generate this variable for currently installed software just spawn sofin with "getshellld" param.
+  To generate this variable for currently installed software just run sofin with "getshellld" param.
   To get user side values give it additional param of user name (f.e. sofin getshellld username).
 * To generate "PATH" variable from installed software use "getshellpath" param.
 To get user side values give it additional param of user name (f.e. sofin getshellpath username).
 * Currently only "tar.gz" archives files are cached and supported.
 In case of using different archive type a failure will happen.
-* Any kind of sha/md5 checksumming isn't supported at all.
+* Currently all software used by current definitions is mirrored on software.verknowsys.com/source
-* Currently VerKnowSys.com repository is hardcoded into script.
+* Currently software.verknowsys.com repository is hardcoded into script.
 To maintain own definitions You may just fork and create own defs which I just merge into this repository or create own one somewhere.
+* Currently any kind of sha/md5 checksumming isn't supported at all.
-* After each software installation Sofin updates "/etc/profile_sofin" with current "PATH" and "LD_LIBRARY_PATH", based on currently installed software.
+* After each system wide software installation Sofin updates "/etc/profile_sofin" with current "PATH" and "LD_LIBRARY_PATH", based on currently installed software in /Software.
 If You're using ZSH shell, just append ". /etc/profile_sofin" into Your zshrc file.
 If You're using bash, You'll achieve same thing by "source /etc/profile_sofin".
+* Currently some definitions provided by Sofin include a couple of custom patches on software required by VerKnowSys ServeD © System.
+It *shouldn't* but **may** break the way how software works on different systems.

 ## License: